Gloopalaxy Demo updates #1

 What’s Next?

-During rare cosmic events, players might encounter shiny creatures while fishing.
-These aren’t just color variants — they also have different needs compared to their regular counterparts!
+During rare cosmic events, players may encounter mutations while fishing.
+These aren’t just color variations—they also have different needs than their usual counterparts!

 - Improving the visuals of both the fishing screen and the exploration screen to make the experience more satisfying.